Carbonaires

 Active Pipeline Projects, 28 Countries

 "Carbonaires brings 230+ reviewed carbon removal projects, institutional-grade due diligence, and active relationships with Microsoft, UBS, Shell, and 12+ global clients to an industry that MUST decarbonise.
-The datacenter sector represents the fastest-growing source of carbon emissions globally — and the most creditworthy buyers of carbon removal."
+The datacentre sector represents the fastest-growing source of carbon emissions globally — and the most creditworthy buyers of carbon removal."

 Section 02 — The Imperative

-Why Datacenters Need Carbon Removal
+Why Datacentres Need Carbon Removal

 The world's fastest-growing energy consumer is also the most committed to going carbon-neutral — and falling behind.